bcarlsenca/SNOMED-DB-Load-Scripts/README.md

 	  "populate_mysql_db.sh" script.
   * For Oracle on Linux/Unix/MacOS, open a terminal and run the "populate_oracle_db.sh" script.
-  * Note: a complete log file will appear as "mysql.log" or
+  * Note: a complete log file will appear as "mysql.log" or "oracle.log"

 See Also